kltang96/CSIT355-Website-Project/README.txt

-1. finalize database
-2. check out the "Pages" doc on the google docs folder.
+1. use Zack's cpanel for final demo
+2. Zack: export your database as SQL and upload to github
+3. PHP session cart will be in the format: [[productID1, quantity], [productID1, quantity], ...]
+4. Tang: work on the Products page
+5. Anthony: css